Apr 06, 2025

 Upward Bound Program

-The Upward Bound program is a federally funded program that provides opportunities for 50 students from low-income families and/or first-generation college bound students, to succeed in college.
+The Upward Bound program is a federally funded program that provides opportunities for 50 students from low-income families and/or first-generation college-bound students to succeed in college.
 The Upward Bound program at Rowan Camden serves English Language Learners (ELL) students from Camden high schools who participate in their school’s bilingual or ESL program.

 Margie Olivencia